ghostkcleung/tft_framework/md/PointUsage.md

 Point is a simple X, Y coordinate concept.
 (0, 0) is the first point of top left side of a screen.

-The Point class have 2 private property: int16_t x, y
+The Point class have 2 private properties: x, y (int16_t)

 Inside the tft_framework, most of property is declared as private so that we can access them by getter or setter only.